yuhong90/node-google-calendar/README.md

 3. If a user wants to give access to his Google Calendar to your application, he must give specific permission for that calender to the the Service Account using the supplied email address.

+#### Generating keyfile for Google OAuth
+Convert the downloaded .p12 key to PEM, so we can use it in the module.

+To do this, run the following in Terminal:

+`openssl pkcs12 -in downloaded-key-file.p12 -out converted-key-file.pem -nodes`

+Once done update the reference to the KEYFILE var in calendar.js.

 #### Setup JWT for Google OAuth
 Authentication to Google APIs done with JWT.
 When using OAuth2, authentication is performed using a token that has been obtained first by submitting a JSON Web Token (JWT), using [google-oauth-jwt](https://github.com/extrabacon/google-oauth-jwt).